princeton-vl/InFlux/docs/README_evaluation.md

 ## Live Leaderboard

-Published results are displayed on the [InFlux live leaderboard](https://influx.cs.princeton.edu/leaderboard).
+Results are private by default.
+Use `influx-publish-submission` to make an evaluated result visible on the [InFlux live leaderboard](https://influx.cs.princeton.edu/leaderboard).